Matt Bowen (American football)

-Matthew Sean Bowen (born November 12, 1976) is a former American football strong safety in the National Football League (NFL).
-He played college football for the Iowa Hawkeyes, and was drafted by the St. Louis Rams 198th overall in the 2000 NFL Draft, also the last pick before Tom Brady.
+Matthew Sean Bowen (born November 12, 1976) is an American former professional football safety in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the St. Louis Rams in the sixth round of the 2000 NFL draft.
 Bowen currently works as a sports journalist.

-High school career
+Early life

 Bowen was an all-state, all-area and all-conference selection as a quarterback at Glenbard West High School in Glen Ellyn, Illinois.
 He was originally recruited to Iowa as a quarterback after finishing his senior season as team captain and MVP after passing for 1,533 yards and 17 touchdowns, and gaining 1,329 yards and 17 scores on the ground.
 He also played three seasons of baseball and four seasons of basketball.
 His mentor was Hasani Steele, who played in the Rose Bowl with Northwestern University.

 College career

 Bowen was a four-year letterwinner (1996–99) at Iowa, he started his final two seasons and earned second-team All-America recognition and first-team All-Big Ten honors.
 He posted a career-high 109 tackles (76 solo) and two INTs as a senior and led the team with 92 tackles (57 solo) and two interceptions as a junior.